-The Lottery Commission evaluates the lottery retailer’s current or projected sales of lottery tickets in order to determine the maximum bonding limit.
+The Lottery Commission evaluates the lottery retailer’s current or projected sales of lottery tickets in order to determine the maximum bonding limit, with a minimum bond limit of $2,000.
 Higher bond amounts will require a deeper analysis of the lottery retailer’s financial standing before an offer can be made by Jet.

 The cost of the lottery bond will vary per lottery retailer starting at $100 a year.
 This bond is credit based and will require a soft credit check of the lottery retailer to determine the price of the bond.
 For credit challenged retailers collateral may be required in order to become bonded.

 The North Carolina Education Lottery Commission exists to ensure that the lottery operation is maintained with integrity and security.
 Considering retailers are the main point of distribution, their practices relating to the sale of lottery tickets are under the NCEL’s scrutiny.

 As stated on the North Carolina Education Lottery Policies and Procedures Manual, lottery retailers are expected to make payments to the Commission for lottery tickets on a weekly basis through Electronic Transfer Funds (ETF).
 If two failed instances of the ETF within six months occur, the lottery retailer will be expected to obtain a lottery bond.

 The bond provides the necessary reassurance to the Commission that the lottery retailer will not create any further damages or harm.
 The lottery retailer may be required to submit a bond within thirty days of their second failed ETF submission.
 The bond will reinstate the lottery retailers status and eligibility to sell lottery tickets and/or games.

 Jet is here to work closely with the lottery retailer giving their business the guarantee needed to continue selling lottery tickets at their establishment.